Alluxio/alluxio/docs/en/ufs/OBS.md

 Available endpoints are listed in the [Region and Endpoint list](https://developer.huaweicloud.com/en-us/endpoint) under the Object Storage Service category.

-## Excample: Running Alluxio Locally with OBS
+## Example: Running Alluxio Locally with OBS

 Start the Alluxio servers: